rcalixte/wayland-book/src/seat/touch.md

 <event name="cancel"></event>
 ```

-When you receive a "cancel" event, all active touch points become invalid.
+When you receive this event, all active touch points are cancelled.

 ## Shape and orientation